-Now that you know why running can sometimes cause pain, what might socks have to do with improving your recovery?
+Now that you know why running can sometimes cause pain, what are some of the benefits of compressions socks for running?

 More importantly than simple socks, however, you can also choose compression socks for recovery purposes.
-Some runners choose to wear compression socks on long runs to help prevent injury, but others will only wear them after a run.
+Some runners choose to wear compression socks on long runs to help prevent injury, but others will only wear compression socks after a long run.
 Whichever option you choose, custom compression socks offer the following benefits for speeding your body’s healing after a run.

 One essential part of recovering from those tiny tears that cause DOMS is increased circulation.
 Your cells need oxygen to repair the muscle fibers, and increased blood flow to the affected area can help make that possible.
 Runners who wear compression socks after runs recover faster from the run and are ready to begin training again sooner.